Maryland can’t keep a big man down for long as Kofi Cockburn carries Illinois past Terrapins

 Maryland’s top two big men — 240-pound center Qudus Wahab, who transferred from Georgetown before this season, and freshman Julian Reese — had trouble in those battles in the post.
 Both players fouled out with just under five minutes to go.
 Wahab didn’t score in 10 minutes on the floor, and Reese departed after recording four points on 2-for-8 shooting in 20 minutes.

-Manning hopes games like this will be a learning experience for Reese, comparing this tough matchup with what he faced his freshman year when Kansas faced Maryland’s Len Bias.
+Manning hopes games such as this will be a learning experience for Reese, comparing this tough matchup to what he faced as a freshman when his Kansas team played Maryland’s Len Bias.

-“I walked away from that game impressed by Lenny Bias, but I also walked away saying, ‘You know what?
+“I walked away from that game impressed by Lenny Bias, but I also walked away saying: ‘You know what?
 If I can keep up with him, if I can compete with him, I’m going to have a chance to do something special,’ ” Manning said.

-He added that he hopes “Julian will walk away with that type of mentality — of being able to battle somebody that big and that strong, and for stretches, be able to hold your own.”
+He added that he hopes “Julian will walk away with that type of mentality — of being able to battle somebody that big and that strong and, for stretches, be able to hold your own.”

 The Terps (8-6, 0-3 Big Ten) had won in their four previous trips to Champaign, and junior forward Donta Scott, who finished with a team-high 17 points, tried to will Maryland to another victory at the State Farm Center.
 His surge late in the first half helped lift the Terps to a 34-30 lead at the break.
 But then Cockburn stole the spotlight, and he wasn’t going to let his team experience another disappointment against Maryland.

 The Illini (11-3, 4-0) picked up 26 second-chance points on their 19 offensive rebounds.
-They were also fueled by Trent Frazier’s strong outside shooting in the second half to complement Cockburn’s post presence.
-Frazier hit 4 of 6 attempts from three-point range after halftime, and his three-pointers on back-to-back possessions midway through the second half capped a 12-0 Illinois run that forced a Maryland timeout.
+They also were fueled by Trent Frazier’s strong outside shooting in the second half to complement Cockburn’s post presence.
+Frazier hit 4 of 6 attempts from three-point range after halftime, and his threes on back-to-back possessions midway through the second half capped a 12-0 Illinois run that forced a Maryland timeout.

 During that stretch, Maryland’s five-point advantage turned into a seven-point deficit.
 The hosts had firm control of the matchup from then on, dealing the Terps another defeat and the school’s first 0-3 start in conference play since the 1999-2000 season.